ai-cfia/fertiscan-frontend/README.md

 ## Potential Advantages

+---
-**Increased Efficiency:** By automating fertilizer bag inspection, the project aims to increase the efficiency and accuracy of the inspection process.
+**Increased Efficiency:** By automating fertilizer bag inspection, the project aims to increase the efficiency and accuracy of the inspection process.<br>
 **Advanced Analysis:** Through the integration of the Gemini Vertex API, the system can analyze fertilizer bag labels more thoroughly, identifying not only basic information but also subtle differences that may escape human inspection.

 ## Future Outlook

 The Harvester prototype is a crucial step toward realizing a comprehensive automated inspection system.
 With continuous testing and improvements, it has the potential to transform the way fertilizer bag